Contract Number: 47QTCA19D00CN

 - Get data available to track Health IT spend.

-Supports planning, risk assessment, deployment, implementation and integration of Identity and Access Management (IAM) with customer agency applications, both certificate-based and non-certificate-based.
+Supports planning, risk assessment, deployment, implementation and integration of Identity, Credentialing and Access Management (ICAM) with customer agency applications, both certificate-based and non-certificate-based.

 Products and services for agencies to implement the requirements of HSPD-12, FIPS-201 and associated NIST special publications.
 The HSPD-12 implementation components specified under this SIN are: